bparanj/crystal/README.md

 - [Basic Simulations](https://www.youtube.com/playlist?list=PLxtiTGwRHk3OdlJg1Ita9kaN9HVv1Cgv7)
 - [Voltage Regulator](https://www.tinkercad.com/things/fBosanc7O9u-voltage-regulators)

+PENDING

+Move the notes below to smaller files

 ## Relay

 An electromagnetic armature relay is a type of relay that uses an electromagnet to mechanically operate a switch.
 When an electric current flows through the relay's coil, it creates a magnetic field that attracts a movable armature.
 This movement either opens or closes electrical contacts, allowing or interrupting the flow of current in a circuit.